earthly/website/blog/_posts/2022-03-24-aws-lambda-docker.md

 <figcaption>Create Repo in ECR</figcaption>
 </div>

-Then I login and push to it.
+Then I log in and push to it.

 ~~~{.bash caption=">_"}
 $ aws ecr get-login-password --region us-east-1 | \